hankcs/AhoCorasickDoubleArrayTrie/README.md

 * adding semantics to plain text
 * checking against a dictionary to see if syntactic errors were made

-But most implementation use a `TreeMap<Character, State>` to store the success function, which costs `O(n*ln(t))` time, `n` is the length of text, and `t` is the largest amount of a word's common suffixes, absolutely `t > 2`.
-The others used a `HashMap`, which wasted too much memory, and still remained slow.
+But most implementation use a `TreeMap<Character, State>` to store the *goto* structure, which costs `O(ln(n))` time, `n` is the largest amount of a word's common suffixes, absolutely `t > 2`.
+The others used a `HashMap`, which wasted too much memory, and still remained slowly.

-I improve it by replace the `XXXMap` to a Double Array Trie, whose time complexity is just `O(n)`, and has a perfect balance of time and memory.
+I improve it by replace the `XXXMap` to a Double Array Trie, whose time complexity is just `O(1)`, thus we get a total complexity of exactly O(n), and has a perfect balance of time and memory.
 Yes, its speed is not related to the length or language or common suffix of the words of a dictionary.

 Usage
 -----